martosah/Employee-Onboarding-Tracker-Contoso/README.md

 # Employee Onboarding Tracker — Contoso

-Phase 1 design and specification for an Employee Onboarding Tracker, produced as part of the **Platform Explorers Cohort 2 — Power Platform track (Week 4-6)**.
+Phase 1 design and specification for an Employee Onboarding Tracker

 ---